DUNE/lblpwgtools/CAFAna/README.md

 checkout feature/source-sink-overhaul
 ```

-We currently don't have official versions of `cafanacore` ,`duneanaobj`,`osclib`, and `srproxy` , that have truth-reco matching, so we need this extra step to fetch working versions:
+We currently don't have official versions of `cafanacore` ,`duneanaobj`,`osclib`, and `srproxy` , that have truth-reco matching, so we need this extra step to fetch working versions (eventually these should be published):
 ```
 export PRODUCTS="/exp/dune/app/users/jwolcott/ups:$PRODUCTS"
+export PRODUCTS="/exp/dune/app/users/mcasales/ups:$PRODUCTS"
 ```

 A helper build script lives in this `CAFAna` subdirectory.
 You can build and install the code like: